 Action Note 1 Wipe clean the contact surfaces from any contamination.
 2 Protection type Foundry Plus: Apply flange sealant to the mounting interface on the gearbox, both inside and outside of the screw holes.
-Flange sealant: 3HAC041807-007 (Loctite 5800) 3 Apply some grease on: the edge of the protection tube the edge around the gearbox.
-4 Apply guide pins in the guide pin holes in the gearbox.
+Flange sealant: 3HAC041807-007 (Loctite 5800) 3 Apply some grease on: 4 Apply guide pins in the guide pin holes in the gearbox.
 Tip Lubricate the guide pins with some grease to make the frame slide better.
 Guide pin, M12x150: 3HAC13056-2 (2 pcs) Always use guide pins in pairs.